A lamp that easily snaps into place wherever you need it

 The lamp offers a flexible lighting solution with its clamp base that lets you attach it to any surface that ranges from 8-40mm thick.
 Its simple shape reflects my Scandinavian roots and its attached clamp is integrated into the design for ease.

 The shade rotates in two directions so it can be focused where you need light the most.
 The lamp is outfitted with LED technology and a dimmer function.

 A floor lamp that gives general lighting in a flexible way

 This lamp is part of my bachelor project made in collaboration with the danish lifestyle design company Muuto.

-The LEAN LIGHT is a movable floor lamp with LED designed to fit into Muuto's lighting category as a new quality LED product.
+The LEAN LIGHT is a movable floor lamp with LED designed to fit into Muuto's lighting category as a new quality lighting product.

 The need for lighting to be flexible and easy changeable is the basic idea for the development of this lamp.
-It can be used as generel lighting in a room either as direct light or indirect when angled to throw the light up a wall, ceiling or floor.
+It can be used as general lighting in a room either as direct light or indirect when positioned to throw the light in the direction of a wall, a ceiling or the floor.

 An interior project made for fashion & lifestyle communication agency, NOISE PR.
 Furthermore it functions as an external showroom for Muuto showcasing broad variety of Muuto setups.

 During my internship at Muuto I made this interior project in collaboration with Design assistant, Svenja Nesch.